 Crystal Cove has a rich tradition of plein air painting that continues today.
 Every year, artists trek down to paint our scenic cottages, iconic ocean-side bluffs, and relaxing sandy beaches.
-During the strange times of COVID-19, we want to invite you to take part from home!
+And now, you can learn to paint from home!

 To participate, all you need to do is find your favorite artistic tool and click on the turquoise links below to get started!